resources / blog /

 We only think about it the day something goes wrong, because at checkout, that extra $50 feels like a lot, and we’re all a little too optimistic, assuming nothing will ever happen.

-But we know how it goes when the technician hands us a $400 bill, right?
+But we know how it goes when the technician hands us up a $400 bill, right?

 So yeah, paying a little upfront for an extended warranty is a great back up and it is often cheaper than you think, some plans even start around $19 for a one-year option.